The Clog Blog

 After a performance in the blazing sun, we were offered ice lollies distributed by those same children – thank you very much!

-5 May 2026: A solo spot at the Coach & Horses, Rotherwick
+5 May 2026: Solo spot at

 We had a free Tuesday evening with nothing scheduled, but dancing is much more fun than sitting quietly at home.
 Luckily the Coach & Horses in Rotherwick was happy to have us come and dance on short notice.
 Normally we share our Tuesday pub evenings with another side, but an early-spring solo spot is a good chance to get in a final practice and work on our lines (the bane of all Morris sides).